buraglio/draft-buraglio-6man-rfc6724-update/draft-ietf-6man-rfc6724-update.md

 Section 2.1 of RFC 6724 states that "an implementation MAY automatically add additional site-specific rows to the default table based on its configured addresses, such as for Unique Local Addresses (ULAs)", but it provides no detail on how such behavior might be implemented.

 If a node can determine which ULA prefix(es) are known to be local, it can provide differential treatment for those over general ULAs, and insert these into the policy table at a higher precedence than GUAs while keeping all general ULA prefixes to a lower precedence.

 This document thus elevates the MAY requirement above for insertion to a MUST for the specific case of known-local ULAs.

 These known-local ULA prefixes are inferred from ULA addresses assigned to interfaces or learned from Prefix Information Options (PIOs) in Router Advertisements (RAs) {{RFC4861}} received on any interface regardless of how the PIO flags are set.
 Further, they are learned from Route Information Options (RIOs) in RAs received on any interface by Type C hosts that process RIOs, as defined in {{RFC4191}}.

 Section 3.1 of RFC 4193 only defines ULA prefixes where the L-bit is set to 1, i.e., prefixes under fd00::/8 where the prefix is locally assigned or generated.
 The use of ULAs where L=0, i.e., prefixes under fc00::/8, is currently undefined.

 The following rules define how the learnt known-local ULA prefixes under fd00::/8 are inserted into the address selection policy table for a node, through a conceptual list of known-local prefixes.

 1. RIOs from within fd00::/8 are considered the preferred information source for determining known-local ULAs and should override other conflicting information or assumptions from other sources, including PIOs.

 2. RIOs within fd00::/8 that are of length /40 or longer MUST be added to the known-local ULA list.
 RIOs for shorter prefixes MUST NOT be used to insert known-local ULA entries in the address selection policy table

-3. PIOs within fd00::/8 of length /64 that are not already in the node’s known-local ULA list MUST be added to the list with an assumed prefix length of /48, regardless of how the PIO flags are set.
+3. PIOs within fd00::/8 of length /64 that are not already in the nodes known-local ULA list MUST be added to the list with an assumed prefix length of /48, regardless of how the PIO flags are set.

 4. ULA interface addresses from within fd00::/8, particularly ones not created by SLAAC, and not already covered by the known-local ULA list MUST be added to the list with an assumed prefix length of /48.